Rathven

-Rathven (Raffin) is an ecclesiastical parish, village and former civil parish in the historic County of Banff, now in Moray, Scotland.
+Rathven (Raffin, Scottish Gaelic: An Rathan, meaning the fortlet) is an ecclesiastical parish, village and former civil parish in the historic County of Banff, now in Moray, Scotland.
 The civil parish was last used as a census subdivision in 2001, with a population of 12,378, The former burgh of Buckie is the largest settlement in the parish, which also includes Findochty and Portknockie.